pytorch/serve/test/performance/README.md

    2. Collects all the tests from test-dir satisfying the pattern, excluding exclude pattern and test starting with 'skip'
    3. Executes the collected tests
    4. Generates artifacts in the artifacts-dir against each test case.
-   5. Generate Pass Fail report for test cases
+   5. Generates Pass/Fail report for test cases
-   6. Generate comparison report for specified commit id
+   6. Generates comparison report for specified commit id

 3. Check the console logs, $artifacts-dir$/<run-dir>/performance_results.html report, comparison_result.csv, comparison_result.html
 and other artifacts.